New FAQ's Added in the Past 30 Days (updated 12/5/2023)

 Yes.
 Optimal timing for administration is within 1 week after birth during the RSV season.
 Administering nirsevimab through the end of the season is important because the risk of severe disease is highest during the first few months of life.

-If an infant’s mother has received maternal RSV vaccine, should the infant receive nirsevimab?
+If an infant’s gestational parent received RSV vaccine while pregnant with the infant, should the infant receive nirsevimab?

-Maternal RSV vaccine was approved by the FDA on August 21, 2023.
-The CDC does not recommend nirsevimab for most infants born to a mother who received maternal RSV vaccine, except for infants where less than 14 days have elapsed between vaccination and birth.
+The CDC does not recommend nirsevimab for most infants born to a mother who received maternal RSV vaccine during their most recent pregnancy, except for infants where less than 14 days have elapsed between vaccination and birth.

 Nirsevimab can be considered for infants born to a mother who received maternal RSV vaccine when, per the clinical judgement of the healthcare provider, the potential incremental benefit of administration is warranted, including but not limited to the following rare circumstances: